surma/surma.dev/content/things/js-to-asc.md

 }
 |||

+We did it again!
+Even more significantly so: The optimized AssemblyScript is almost twice as fast as JavaScript.
+But do me a favor: Don’t stop reading now.

 ## Allocations

 Some of you may have noticed that both these examples have very few or no allocations.
-V8’s memory management for JavaScript is quite complex and I won’t pretend that I understand it.
+V8 takes care of all memory management (and garbage collection) in JavaScript for you and I won’t pretend that I know much about it.
 In WebAssembly, on the other hand, you get a chunk of linear memory and you have to decide how to use it (or rather: the language does).
-So how does AssemblyScript hold up on this front?
+How much do these rankings change if we make _heavy_ use of dynamic memory?

 To measure this, I chose to benchmark an implementation of a [binary heap].
-Fill the binary heap with 1 million random numbers (curtesy of `Math.random()`) and `pop()` them all back out, checking that the numbers are in increasing order.
+The benchmark fils the binary heap with 1 million random numbers (curtesy of `Math.random()`) and `pop()`s them all back out, checking that the numbers are in increasing order.
 The process remained the same as above: Make a naïve port of the JS code to ASC, run benchmark, optimize, benchmark again:

 |||datatable
 {